jazzband/django-admin2/docs/contributing.rst

 .. index:: Contributing

-.. note:: Before you begin working on your contribution, please read and become familiar with the design_ of ``django-admin2``.
+.. warning:: Before you begin working on your contribution, please read and become familiar with the design_ of ``django-admin2``.
 The design_ document should hopefully make it clear what our constraints and goals are for the project.

 .. _design: https://django-admin2.readthedocs.org/en/latest/design.html